 Pay Related Social Insurance (PRSI) contributions are deducted from your income and used to fund social insurance payments, for example, State pensions.
 There are different rates of PRSI for different categories.
 Most employees pay Class A PRSI.
-If you are self-employed, you pay PRSI at a lower rate called Class S. PRSI for self-employed people was introduced in 1988.
+If you are self-employed, you pay Class S PRSI.
+PRSI for self-employed people was introduced in 1988.

 People who pay Class S include farmers, professional people, certain company directors, people in business on their own or in partnerships and people with income from investments, rents or maintenance payments.
 Employees who are also self-employed in a trade or profession pay Class S PRSI on that income as well as their Class A PRSI contribution as an employee.

 Class S contributions only cover you for a limited number of payments.
 In general they do not cover you for any short-term payments including illness and disability payments.
 They do not cover you for Jobseeker's Benefit.
 If you satisfy all the other conditions, Class S contributions can entitle you to: